Pine Crest Nursing Home

 4h 34m per day

-Rank #58 / 178Nurse hours — State benchmarkedThis home is ranked 58th out of 178 homes in Wisconsin.
+Rank #58 / 178Nurse hours — State benchmarkedThis home is ranked 58th out of 178 homes in Wisconsin for Nurse Hours.
 Shows adjusted nurse hours per resident per day benchmarked to the Wisconsin average, with a ranking across 178 Wisconsin facilities.
 More hours mean more direct care.
-The national average is about 3.5 hrs; below 3.0 is a red flag.Ranking totals vary by category as each rank only includes facilities that report data for that metric.
-Homes missing that data point aren't included in the ranking.Click the rank badge to see the full State ranking.Click here to see the full State ranking.
+The national average is about 3.5 hrs; below 3.0 is a red flag.Facilities with the same value for a metric share the same rank.
+Rankings are based only on facilities in Wisconsin that report data for that category.
+Facilities without available data are excluded from the ranking.Click the rank badge to see the full State ranking.Click here to see the full State ranking.

 Staff typeHours / Day / Residentvs state avg